The Brian Benben Show

 The Brian Benben Show is an American sitcom television series that aired on CBS on Mondays from September 21, 1998 to October 12, 1998.
 The show rated poorly and was dropped after 4 of the 9 episodes made were aired.
+It has never been released on any home media or streaming format.

 Premise

 The show centered on Brian Benben, an anchor on KYLA-TV news in Los Angeles, who was replaced in favor of a younger person.
 Brian was later able to return to the station as a replacement for a human interest reporter who was killed covering an ape exhibit at a zoo.